Stan Hinton

 In Quality Trust, Inc., the CBCA dismissed allegations in the Complaint regarding reformation of the contract for mutual mistake, partial termination of the contract, and the amount of final payment due because they were not tied to the amount in the claim previously presented to the Contracting Officer.
 The Board, however, denied the Government's motion to dismiss for failure to prosecute because the contractor's failure to comply with the Board's directions could not yet be considered "egregious."

 In North Wind Constr.
 Services., LLC, the ASBCA denied the Government's motions to dismiss two appeals brought before the Contracting Officer issued decisions as premature because: (i) in one instance, the Government offered no evidence that the time the Contracting Officer had established to issue his decision was reasonable; and (ii) in the other case, by the time the motion to dismiss had been filed, an unreasonable amount of time had passed without a decision.
+Subsequently, the Board denied the Government's motion for reconsideration.

 In The Sithe Group, LLC dba TSG Industries, the ASBCA dismissed, as untimely, an appeal filed almost two and a half years after the Contracting Officer's decision because: (i) the contractor offered no evidence that the Contracting Officer had led it to believe the Contracting Officer was reconsidering his decision; (ii) a later unilateral mod that made no demand for payment on the contractor was not a government claim and did not vitiate the Contracting Officer's decision; and (iii) there was no equitable tolling because there was nothing to show that the contractor had diligently pursued its rights or that any extraordinary circumstance had prevented it from filing its appeal.